|Buy on Amazon

 Cons: This FurgoPet does not come in a variety of sizes, even though it does come in a variety of color options.
 It’s more comb like than brush-like.
 Since it only comes in one size, it may not work well for dogs with extra-long or extra thick hair.
 It does not contain a button or device that removes hair from the comb; hair has to be removed manually as one goes along with grooming the pet.
 This can increase deshedding time by a considerable lot.

 Dog shedding happens.
 Choosing a correct deshedding tool for one’s pet is crucial in lessening the amount of loose hair that is left all over the furniture and living room floor (make sure you have the best vacuum for pet hair as well).
-I find the deshedding process helps to build a bond, while also offering an opportunity to inspect skin, hair, and body for any strange areas of interest that may need medical attention.
-Things to look out for when deshedding a dog are bald areas, excessive hair loss, fleas or any parasites, or even fungal type infections.
+I find the deshedding process helps to build a bond, while also offering an opportunity to inspect skin, hair, and body for any areas that may need medical attention.
+Things to look out for when deshedding are bald areas, excessive hair loss, fleas or any parasites, or even fungal type infections.
 This is a great time to check for any allergic reactions on the skin or any sunburned areas.

 Here are some great grooming tips from FURminator: